Ayesha1829/mig_frontend/production-config.md

 ```
 This will:
 - Serve the built React app on port 3001
-- Use the production backend on port 3002
+- Use the production backend on Render

 ### 3. Manual Commands
 ```bash